sevenfifty777/DCS-foothold-Normandy/README.md

 3. **Read Player Guide** for detailed instructions
 4. **Launch Mission** in DCS World
 5. **Check F10 Menu** for ATIS, objectives, and shop options

-## 💡 Gameplay Tips

-- Start at BigginHill or Farnborough for new players
-- Escort supply convoys for easy credits
-- Target railway stations for strategic advantage
-- Use F10 menu for ATIS weather and airfield information
-- Coordinate with other players for maximum effectiveness

 ## 👥 Credits